jesstech/Roku-YouTube/README.md

 The [Roku Developer SDK](http://www.roku.com/developer) includes a handy Make script for automatically zipping and installing the channel onto your device should you make any changes.
-Just add the project to your SDK's `examples/source` folder and run `make install` from the command line.
+Just add the project to your SDK's `examples/source` folder and run the `make install` command from that directory via your terminal.

 Contributing